 Don't water from 11 a.m until 7 p.m.

-Mandatory watering restrictions prohibit landscape irrigation between the hours of 11 a.m. and 7 p.m. from May 1 until Oct.
-1.
+Watering restrictions prohibit sprinkler irrigation between the hours of 11 a.m. and 7 p.m. from May 1 through Aug.
+31.

-Water your landscape after sunset and before sunrise to reduce evaporation caused by wind and heat.
-Mandatory watering restrictions permit watering any day of the week until the end of August.
+Water your landscape early in the morning, before sunrise, to reduce evaporation caused by wind and heat.

 If you notice brown spots in your lawn, check your sprinklers to see if any of the heads are broken or twisted.
 Also check to see that your sprinklers are popping up 4 inches above the grass.
 You may water by hand with a hose.

 To break down surface tension and allow for better water absorption, add a tablespoon of liquid soap to a gallon of water and drench the brown spots with the mixture.

 During summer, run your drip irrigation system in a single cycle of 30 to 90 minutes, three days a week.
 The length of each watering should be determined by the emitter flow rate, soil type and weather conditions.
 Experts agree that running drip irrigation less frequently is much better for plants than daily watering.
 See our drip watering tips for details.